-There is not much to see besides exploring the Monastery of San Antonio de Padua, right in the heart of the town, and walk around the yellow roads, sit in a cafe’ and enjoy the colonial vibes.
+There is not much to see besides exploring the Monastery of San Antonio de Padua, right in the heart of the town, and walking around the yellow roads, sitting in a cafe’ and enjoying the colonial vibes.

 What not to do in Izamal?

-I would not take a ride in one of that horse-chart and if you are a conscious traveler like me you wouldn’t want to promote tourist attraction created by animal exploitation.
+I would not take a ride in one of that horse-chart and if you are a conscious traveler like me you wouldn’t want to promote tourist attractions created by animal exploitation.